software-mansion/protostar/website/docs/cli-reference.md

 #### `--contract-name STRING`
 Specify a contract name that should be built.
 #### `--linked-libraries PATH[]`
 Paths to cairo1 modules.
-Shouldn't be explicitly provided when managing dependencies using Scarb.
+Should not be explicitly provided when managing dependencies using Scarb.
 ### `cairo-migrate`
 Migrate project sources to Cairo 0.10.
 #### `targets STRING[]=['.']`